 Any plan for the Gorn to retake their lost worlds died with the improvements to the D-7 Koro class and the acquisition of cloaking technology from the Romulan Star Empire in the late 2260s.
 The Klingons planned to not only secure their borders but to invade and conquer their long-term enemies.
 The Gorn and Klingons fought over the border for much of the 2270s.
 The Gorn and Federation had initiated diplomatic relations after the Cestus III Incident.
 Supplies from the Federation helped the Gorn during these tough times.
 The renewed Klingon conflict with the Romulans drew the best Klingon assets away from the Gorn adventurism, allowing the Gorn breathing room.

 The material on Gorn comes from many different sources: Canon episodes and movies, the superb graphic novel The Gorn Crisis and then Star Trek Online and the JJ Abrams game - the former all in the Prime Universe and the latter in the JJ-verse.
-There is also Star Trek Command 1 & 2 to take into account as well.
-All of this combines ito a complicated series of facts that have to be weighed up against the canon.

 I thought that the Gorn culture would have an Egyptian feel to it.
 After my visits to Egypt 2012 - 2015 this inspired me still more to do this.
 The Gorn King would have a cobra-hood made of a gold material and the buildings would have a pyramidal appearance with temples to worship previous kings, much in the same way that the Egyptians have temples to the Pharoahs.
 There will also be tombs like in the Valley of the Kings and Valley of the Queens.